springtwr/siyuan-code-tabs/README.md

 ## Known Issues

 - Unable to adapt to all third-party themes.
-- There must be at least one open document when changing theme or mode, otherwise the style of the code-tabs won't change with the theme, and you need to open a document and then change theme again.
 - When exporting to markdown or html, all the code-tabs styles will be lost, only when exporting pdf or image can the code-tabs be displayed normally.
 - The style of the code-tabs may appear abnormally when switching themes, then please try the following methods: